Almost everything occurring in todayâs world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 I ask, why?

-Instead of the above headlines, could these replace them?:
+Instead of the preceding headlines, could these replace them?:

 But that time is not yet.